Articles ‘A’ ‘AN’ ‘THE’ -Indefinte Articles & Definite Article.

 Explanation Here, ‘a’ is used before parrot to indicate one number, and ‘an’ is used before the umbrella to indicate the same.

 Rule #5 Adjective may come between article and noun.
 Rules will be followed considering the noun.

-When an orange to be written its plural forms, article ‘an’ will be replaced by ‘some’.
-In the same way, it is applicable glass, pen, apple, etc.
+When an orange to be written its plural form, article ‘an’ will be replaced by ‘some’.
+In the same way, it is applicable to glass, pen, apple, etc.

-We say, the horse is beautiful.
-Here, a particular horse is implied.
-So, definite article ‘the’ should be used prior to noun.
+So, definite article ‘the’ should be used prior to nouns.

 Below are some examples of the definite article used in context: